zacharydenton/hamr/pages/index.md

 Stay Connected
 --------------
 -	Any questions?
-Contact [Andy Sarroff].
+Contact [Andy Sarroff]
 -	Have a project in mind?
-Post it on the wiki
+Register yourself and post it on the [wiki]
 -	Join the Google [HAMR discussion group][group] and post freely

 Details